vidaud/seta/seta-es/README.md

 * [Dockerfile](../seta-es/Dockerfile)

-The **seta-es** folder contains the image where the ElasticSearch engine is store.
+The **seta-es** folder contains the image where the Elasticsearch engine is store.

-The **ElasticSearch** engine is fast, with it's logic of placing documents distributed across different containers, it provides redundant copies of the data in case of hardware failure.
+The **Elasticsearch** engine is fast, with it's logic of placing documents distributed across different containers, it provides redundant copies of the data in case of hardware failure.

-ElasticSearch comes with a wide set of features: *is fast, scalabale, and resilient.*
+Elasticsearch comes with a wide set of features: *is fast, scalabale, and resilient.*

 It has a number of powerful built-in features that make storing and searching data even more efficient, such as data rollups and index lifecycle management.

-The ElasticSearch engine simplifies data ingest, visualization, and reporting.
+The Elasticsearch engine simplifies data ingest, visualization, and reporting.

 ## Build